From the Emperor on down: Memories of the ’64 Tokyo Olympics

 KATSUSHIGE NISHIMURA — He was a superstar in 1964.
 Nishimura was a 28-year-old pilot flying with the Blue Impulse aerobatic team that sketched out the five Olympics rings during the opening ceremony in the sky above Tokyo.

-“Our leader came up with the idea of depicting the five rings, and we trained for about a year,” the retired Japan Airlines pilot told AP.
+“Our leader came up with the idea of depicting the five rings, and we trained for about a year,” the retired Japan Airlines pilot told the AP.
 “It’s very difficult for five planes to draw five rings.
 There was no radar back then to rely on for each of us to set the right speed and keep the right distance apart.”

 He added: “I was the third pilot who drew the black ring.”

-Note: This story has been corrected to fix the spelling of the emperor’s name to Naruhito, not Naurhito.